 Drawing the Human Form

-In this studio course, working mainly from live models, you will learn a step-by-step method for accurately and beautifully representing the human form.
+In this course, you will learn a step-by-step method for accurately and beautifully representing the human form.

 Through demonstration and one-on-one instruction you will go from a drawing composed of basic shapes to a fully rendered piece of art.